 Should pet photography be something that you invest your time in?

-I would not believe it until I did my own research, but pet photography is, indeed, a growing business.
-About 35% own at least one cat, and 39% of US households own a dog.
+Pet photography is, indeed, a growing business with about 35% of US households own at least one cat, and 39% own a dog.
 It is tens of millions of pet owners, most of whom consider their pet as a member of the family.

 Our relationship with our pets has transformed over the last few decades; it is not unusual to find people referring to their cats or dogs as their “babies.”
 Whether you think these people crazy or not, that kind of passionate, growing demand is a great opportunity–or op-paw-tunity–for photographers (but first, check this out to find out if you have the right equipment).